What is the CBS Gene?

 The Cystathione Beta-Synthase (CBS) enzyme pulls homocysteine to hydrogen sulfide (H2S) and glutathione, requiring B6 and SAMe as a modulator.
 Interruptions in this process may be connected to digestive disorders, intolerance to sulfur rich food/high protein meals, potentially low glutathione, and high glutamate and/or ammonia levels.

-CBS: Slow or Sped Up Enzyme?
+The CBS Gene: Variants Cause Slow or Sped Up Enzyme?

 However, research shows that mutations in the CBS gene decrease enzymatic activity, which increases the plasma homocysteine concentration.
 Deficiencies in CBS activity caused by CBS genetic mutations are the most frequent cause of familial high homocysteine and the underlying cause of the homozygous CBS genetic disorder homocystinuria, which is characterized by severe high homocysteine levels.